karlkfi/kpt-config-sync/docs/user/system_overview.md

 ## monitor

-A controller that watches the ClusterPolicy and all PolicyNodes as they get updated by the controllers above.
+A controller that watches the ClusterConfig and all NamespaceConfigs as they get updated by the controllers above.
 It aggregates status such as how many policies are synced or stale and the latency between import and sync.
 All metrics are exported as Prometheus metrics and documented on the